jfalcou/eve/doc/html/_sources/manual/functions/bitwise/bitwise_xor.rst.txt

 Function object for performing bitwise xor over two :ref:`Values <concept-value>` of possibly different types but of same bit size.

-The result type is the one of the first operxor.
+The result type is the one of the first operrator.

 Infix notation can be used with operator '^' execept in scalar mode if any operxor is floating point because of C++ limitations.